Homeomorphism theorem for sums of translates on the real axis

-The sums of translates and the minimax problem for such functions were first considered by P.~C.~Fenton in 2000 \cite{Fenton}.
-He considered one kernel with assumptions of monotonicity, smoothness, singularity of its derivative at $0$, and a concave field $J$ continuous at the ends of the segment.
-Fenton's original goal was to prove P.~D.~Barry's conjecture from 1962 on the growth of entire functions, which he succeeded in 1981 \cite{FentonBarry}.
-And although A.~A.~Goldberg proved this conjecture a little earlier \cite{Goldberg}, Fenton obtained other interesting results in the theory of entire functions using his approach \cite{FentonOther1}, \cite{FentonOther2}.

 In our previous paper~\cite{MyMinimax}, we studied the minimax problem for the sums of translates on the real axis.
-The main method was a reduction to the minimax theorem proved by B.~Farkas, B.~Nagy and Sz.~Gy.~R\'{e}v\'{e}sz for a segment (see \cite{FNRMinimax}, \cite{NewFNRMinimax}).
-The uniqueness of the minimax point followed immediately from this reduction.
-To prove the uniqueness of the minimax point on the segment, the authors used the so-called homeomorphism theorem \cite[Th.~7.1]{FNR}, which was also proved by them.
+The main method was a reduction to the minimax theorem for a segment proved by B.~Farkas, B.~Nagy and Sz.~Gy.~R\'{e}v\'{e}sz (see \cite{FNRMinimax}, \cite{NewFNRMinimax}).
+The uniqueness of the minimax point on the real axis followed immediately from this reduction.
+To prove the uniqueness of the minimax point on the segment, Farkas, Nagy and R\'{e}v\'{e}sz used the so-called homeomorphism theorem \cite[Th.~7.1]{FNR}, which was also proved by them.
 Now, we prove a similar homeomorphism theorem for the real axis.
 As for the segment, this result provides the uniqueness of the minimax point on the real axis, independently of the specific reduction technique.